 The non-traditional nature of this exercise allows for the training of multiple energy systems and performance-enhancing adaptations.
 In simpler words: the Farmer’s carry will get you strong.
-It will get you lean.
+It will get you lean if that’s something you want.
 It will improve your cardio.

-Among the 88 percent of coaches mentioned above, they ranked anaerobic/metabolic conditioning, explosive strength and power, and muscle endurance as the three main physiological reasons why they used strongman implements in their athlete’s training.
+Among the 88 percent of coaches who use this move, they ranked anaerobic and metabolic conditioning, explosive strength and power, and muscle endurance as the three main physiological reasons why they used strongman implements in their athlete’s training.
+(16)

 Another reason for using the farmer’s carry in your training — especially if you’re not a strongman athlete — is to transfer gym-based gains into more functional strength.
 (Carrying grocery bags in each hand is functionally a farmer’s carry.)
 If that wasn’t enough, strength and conditioning professionals tout the other beneficial uses strongman-based training has had for their athletes, including improving functional strength, creating competition, enhancing stability, elevating metabolic conditioning, increasing enjoyment in training with a “fun” stimulus, grip strength, mental toughness, and more.